Sorry, the 2019-2020 ecatalog will be released soon.

-Students must complete a minimum of 31 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses in this program must be completed with a ‘C’ or better.
+Students must complete a minimum of 31 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+All coursesmust be completed with a grade of ‘C’ or better.
 One course must be completed at Southwestern before the Career Pathway Certificate of Completion: Medical Aide is awarded.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).